Anja Tyler, Interim Head Teacher

 My name is Anja Tyler.
 I joined Benington School in 2001 as a Year One/Two teacher.
 I became a senior teacher and staff governor two years later.
 I now teach Year Three/Four.
-I became Deputy Head in 2013.
+I became Deputy Head in 2013 and Interim Head in 2020.
 In 2016 I completed my SENCo qualification.
 I am now subject lead for computing, RE and SENCo.

 I have watched Benington School blossom, from having only 60 children on roll, to having over 100.
 I am passionate about our school and continuing to drive it forward.